-- Influenza activity has continued to be typical inter-seasonal levels. - One influenza detection was reported during that period. - Since the beginning of the season, one influenza positive lab detection has been reported, an influenza A (H1N1)pdm09 virus.
+- Influenza activity has continued to be typical inter-seasonal levels. - One influenza detection was reported during that period. - Since the beginning of the season, two influenza positive detections have been reported, 1 influenza A (H1N1)pdm09 and 1 influenza A (H3) virus.